LSA Departments, Programs and Centers || Other U-M Units

 The Department of Afroamerican and African Studies (DAAS) provides students an opportunity to examine the histories, social organizations, cultures, and arts of people of African descent, particularly those of Africa, the United States, and the Caribbean.
 The department fosters a comprehensive program of study that enables students to focus within and across these areas, as well as to work within and across various disciplines, including history, literature, linguistics, anthropology, sociology, psychology, political science, economics, music, art, film, communications, and religion.
 The department offers both a major and an minor.

-One of the top American Studies departments in the world, the Program in American Culture offers Michigan students a chance to explore a range of topics from American history and literature to ethnic studies to pop culture.
+One of the top American Studies departments in the world, the Department of American Culture offers Michigan students a chance to explore a range of topics from American history and literature to ethnic studies to pop culture.
 Our goal is to enrich the investigation of American culture by engaging in a refashioning of the more traditional areas of the field of American Studies, together with attentiveness to budding subjects of new study within disciplines across the social sciences and humanities.
 The Ethnic Studies Program enriches our curriculum in the areas of African American Studies, Arab American Studies, Asian/Pacific Islander American Studies, Latina/o Studies, and Native American Studies.
-The department offers majors in American Culture and Latina/o Studies, and minors in Asian/Pacific Islander American Studies, Latina/o Studies, and Native American Studies.
+The department offers majors in American Culture and Latina/o Studies, and minors in American Culture, Asian/Pacific Islander American Studies, Latina/o Studies, Native American Studies, and Digital Studies.

 Anthropology focuses on human biological and cultural variation in time and space, with four traditionally recognized subfields: anthropological archaeology, biological (or physical) anthropology, ethnology (cultural or sociocultural anthropology), and linguistic anthropology.
 The Department of Anthropology at the University of Michigan has been and remains a four-field department.
 We teach, train students, and do research across the four subfields and have faculty in each.
 Our undergraduates and graduate students learn, at the appropriate level, the fundamentals of the four subfields, their interactions and links with one another, and their relation to other academic fields.
 Our mission is to advance, increase, and disseminate knowledge of anthropology through research (both scientific and humanistic), analysis and interpretation, teaching, writing, and other forms of outreach.
 The department offers majors in Anthropology and Evolutionary Anthropology, and minors in Anthropology, Biological Anthropology, and Medical Anthropology.